fongc123/notes/Kubernetes/Controller Manager.md

 The replication controller monitors the status of replica sets.

 ## Installation
-The kube-controller-manager can be installed by the following.
+The kube-controller-manager can be installed by the following command.

 ```bash
 wget https://storage.googleapis.com/kubernetes-release/release/v1.13.0/bin/linux/amd64/kube-controller-manager